FontysVenlo/prj4e-individual-respository-SvenVercoulen/doc/PDP.md

 Personal goals: These weeks I will work a lot on my future-oriented organization.
 I will think ahead on how I wanted the system to look in the end, what items we might need to reach my desired system.
 I will also set multiple goals for myself these project weeks to work on my personal leadership.
 These goals include how much I wanted to get done these project weeks, working on my communication with the group and improving my analyzing and researching abilities.

-Week 10, 12, 13 & 14: Coding with esp board, researching how to set C programs up in multiple files, printing/making barriers Personal goals: I will work on my investigative ability and personal leadership by going through a \C++ beginner course/ and learning the methods I didn’t fully understand yet.
+Week 10, 12, 13 & 14: Coding with esp board, researching how to set C programs up in multiple files, printing/making barriers Personal goals: I will work on my investigative ability and personal leadership by going through a [C++ beginner course](https://www.codecademy.com/catalog/language/c-plus-plus) and learning the methods I didn’t fully understand yet.
 These weeks we are also planning on designing and printing the barriers which should stop the car.
 This requires me to think ahead of time, improving my future-oriented organization skills.

 Week 15, 16 & 17 (Project week): Coding with and ordering new motion detectors, figuring out the layout and design of the system, 3d printing the poles for LEDs and 3d printing the case for the motors, coding with the LEDs and button, finalizing the code for the sensors, motors and LEDs, Working on the code for the button, retrieving the 3d printed objects and removing them from their braces
 Personal goals: